postsharp/Metalama.Samples/examples/change-tracking/change-tracking-3/README.md

 If we do not find _any_ `OnPropertyChanged`, we have to override all fields and automatic properties ourselves:

-[!metalama-file TrackChangesAttribute.cs from="NoOnPropertyChanged:Start" to="NoOnPropertyChanged:End"]
+[!metalama-file TrackChangesAttribute.cs marker="NoOnPropertyChanged"]

 However, if the closest `OnPropertyChanged` method is in the base type, the logic is more complex:

-[!metalama-file TrackChangesAttribute.cs from="NoOnPropertyChanged:Start" to="NoOnPropertyChanged:End"]
+[!metalama-file TrackChangesAttribute.cs marker="NoOnPropertyChanged"]

 If the closest `OnPropertyChanged` is in the current type, we override it:

-[!metalama-file TrackChangesAttribute.cs from="OnPropertyChangedInBaseType:Start" to="OnPropertyChangedInBaseType:End"]
+[!metalama-file TrackChangesAttribute.cs marker="OnPropertyChangedInBaseType"]

 If _both_ the `OnPropertyChanged` method and the `ISwitchableChangeTracking` interface are defined in the base type, we do not have to hook `OnPropertyChanged` because it is the responsibility of the base type.
 We rely on the outcome of the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method to know if `ISwitchableChangeTracking` was already implemented.